linux-usb-gadgets/gt/examples/systemd/README.rst

 	systemctl enable gt@<gadget scheme file basename>

-This sets up appropriate symbolic links in gt.target.wants directory, which in turn triggers executing the service unit the usual systemd way.
+This sets up appropriate symbolic links in usb-gadget.target.wants directory, which in turn triggers executing the service unit the usual systemd way.

 The service itself uses gt to load gadget scheme with the name implied from the template parameter, name the gadget accordingly and activate it.
 Upon